 And the devoutly Catholic University of Notre Dame was one of the first employers to take advantage of the change.
 In an email earlier this month, the university informed students and faculty that birth control would only be covered for “a specific medical condition” per BuzzFeed.

 Notre Dame students responded in protest.
-Mary Shiraef, a 26-year-old political-science grad student, and two students who remained anonymous sued the school with the help of Americans United for the Separation of Church and State and the National Women’s Law Center.
+Mary Shiraef, a 26-year-old political-science grad student, and two students who remained anonymous sued the Trump administration with the help of Americans United for the Separation of Church and State and the National Women’s Law Center.

 Now, Notre Dame has announced they’ve reversed their position.
 In a speech to the faculty on Tuesday, Notre Dame president Rev. John Jenkins, said the school would continue providing free birth control to students and faculty.